Mohammed Salem Al-Enazi: 2000–01

-After leaving Yimpaş, he joined Al Wahda in November 2000, becoming the first-ever Qatari footballer to play professional in the Emirati league.
-He was registered as one of the club's two professionals, having replaced Congolese striker Jerry Tendeleu in the fifth stage of league matches for a transfer fee of $310,000.
+After leaving Yimpaş, he joined Al Wahda in November 2000, becoming the first-ever Qatari footballer to play professionally in the UAE Pro League.
+He was registered as one of the club's two professionals, having replaced Congolese striker Jerry Tondelua in the fifth stage of league matches for a transfer fee of $310,000.
 He made his debut against Al Jazira in a local derby match on 9 November, scoring his first goal 2 minutes into the match, and finishing off with a hat-trick.
-He helped his club win the league title and the FA Cup that season, and was dubbed the 'Hat-trick man' due to scoring hat-tricks in three successive matches.
+He helped his club win the league title and the FA Cup that season, and was dubbed the 'hat-trick man' due to scoring hat-tricks in three successive matches.
 In the league, he scored 11 goals in his first eight matches, including 2 hat-tricks, against Al Jazira and Al Ahli.
-He was named the UAE Pro-League top scorer in 2001 with 22 goals scored in 17 matches Overall, he scored three hat-tricks, and one super hat-trick in the league.
+He was named the UAE Pro League top scorer in 2001 with 22 goals scored in 17 matches Overall, he scored three hat-tricks, and one super hat-trick in the league.

 He scored a hat-trick against Al Urooba in the President's Cup preliminary stage.
-However, Al Wahda crashed out of the President's Cup in their first match against Al Sharjah, losing 1–0 in a match which many of their key players were missing from, including Enazi.
+However, Al Wahda crashed out of the President's Cup in their first match against Sharjah, losing 1–0 in a match which many of their key players were missing from, including Enazi.